rmorshea/antipackage/README.md

 from github.username.repo import module
 ```

-When you do this, the import hook will automatically download and install single file
+When you do this, the import hook will automatically download and install the whole github repository
-Python modules into the location `~/.antipackage/github/username/repo/branch/subpackages/module.py`.
+into the location `~/.antipackage/github/username/repo`.
+Thus antipackage can support modules with
-If the module ever changes on GitHub it will be updated next time you import it.
+relatively lightweight dependancies.
+If the repository ever changes on GitHub it will be updated the
+next time you import it.

 ## Pinning